 For example, a comedy could have the shortest timeline from announcement to release at 755 days on average, while action-adventure films take almost exactly three years from announcement to release at 1,103 days.

-The pre-production stage for fantasy movies takes the longest at 189 days on average due to the world-building requirements, while romance movies took only 92 days in pre-production.
+The pre-production stage for fantasy movies takes the longest at 189 days on average due to the world-building requirements, while romance movies take only 92 days in pre-production.

-In contrast, the longest films in production are action-adventure movies at 133 days due to the vast action sequences that take days or even weeks to mount and produce.
+In contrast, the longest films in production are action-adventure movies at 133 days due to the vast action sequences that take days or weeks to mount and produce.

 Horror movies finish faster – but surprisingly, not by as much as you would think.
-This is probably due to the fact that films are never “finished” by their creators, they just have to eventually be handed over for release.
+This is probably because horror films are never “finished” by their creators.
+They have to be handed over for release eventually.

 Films with the shortest production timeline

-The film with the fastest production timeline goes to the Tamil film Suyamvaram, which was filmed in 23 hours and 58 minutes between April 5th and 6th of 1999 and released on July 16th, 1999.
+The film with the fastest production timeline goes to the Tamil film Suyamvaram, filmed in 23 hours and 58 minutes between April 5th and 6th of 1999 and released on July 16th, 1999.

-The film was the brainchild of producer Giridharilal Nagpal and employed 19 directors and cameramen who each directed their own portion of the film within hours of one another.
+The film was the brainchild of producer Giridharilal Nagpal and employed 19 directors and cameramen who each directed their portion of the film within hours of one another.

 Movies with the longest production timeline

-By contrast, the longest film to be in production before its release is the Orson Welles film The Other Side of the Wind, which was in “production” for 48 years between 1970 until its completion and release in 2018.
+The longest film to be in production before its release is the Orson Welles film The Other Side of the Wind, which was in “production” for 48 years between 1970 until its completion and release in 2018.

-The animated film The Thief and The Cobbler which was in production for 29 years after it began in 1964 and was finally released in 1993.
+The animated film The Thief and The Cobbler was in production for 29 years after it began in 1964 and was finally released in 1993.

-Two other animated films, Mad God directed by Jurrasic Park and Robocop 2 visual effects artists Phil Tippet, and Space Battleship Yamato: Resurrection directed by Yoshinobu Nishizaki, took 30 years and 25 years to complete respectively.
+Two other animated films, Mad God, directed by Jurrasic Park and Robocop 2 visual effects artists Phil Tippet, and Space Battleship Yamato: Resurrection, directed by Yoshinobu Nishizaki, took 30 years and 25 years to complete, respectively.

 Linklater famously filmed Boyhood over 12 years as its stars grew up and would film for three to four days a year every year.

 However, principal photography only began seven years after the announcement in 2010 and concluded in 2020.
-The film will be released in December of 2022, which will give it a 13-year production timeline.
+The film was released in December 2022, giving it a 13-year production timeline.